Military identity card: Details

+Uses

+Depending upon the level of access afforded to individual personnel, military ID cards are usually required to be presented to guards in order to receive entry access to military locations, including bases, as well as military-related services and operations.

 Finland

 There are three kinds of military identity documents.
 Finland practices conscription (see Conscription in Finland).
 For leave, conscripts are issued a temporary identity document.
 When the conscript is discharged, he is issued a military pass (Finnish: sotilaspassi, Swedish: militärpass), which serves as a proof of discharge for the purposes of applying for a Finnish passport.
 Historically, it was issued as a small (A7 size) cardboard and paper document that resembles a passport, and later as a folded cardboard document in a plastic cover, with handwritten text in both cases.
 Historical passports included a significant numbers of details about the service.
 Since 2007, however, it has been issued in credit card size, contains much less detail, and cannot be modified afterwards.
 Lastly, salaried personnel carry a staff ID (Finnish: puolustusvoimien henkilökortti, Swedish: försvarsmaktens identitetskort), which is also issued to the cadets of the National Defence University.